DaviLeocadio/NextJs/README.md

-//For start the project, you have install the dependencies npm i
+//For start the project, you have install the dependencies<br>
+npm i